 What it looks like:

 - Dark pee

 - Slurred speech

 - Weakness on one side of the body

 What you can do: Call their doctor, then get them to the emergency room or urgent care.

 Having diabetes of any type while you're pregnant -- type 1, type 2, or gestational -- raises the odds of preeclampsia, a serious condition related to high blood pressure that can put the mom's and baby's health in danger.
 The baby may have to be delivered, even if they haven’t fully matured yet.
 The exact cause of preeclampsia isn't known.

-Delivery doesn't cure preeclampsia.
+Delivery doesn't always cure preeclampsia.
 Moms will need medical care if they still have symptoms after their baby is born.
-Also, any woman can have preeclampsia after delivery, even if she didn't have it while she was pregnant.
+Also, any woman can have preeclampsia after delivery, even if they didn't have it while they were pregnant.

 What it looks like: Many women who have preeclampsia often don't feel sick, or they think that what they're feeling is a normal part of being pregnant.
 Some of the more serious symptoms are:

 - Blurred vision, seeing spots or flashing lights, or sensitivity to light